lukensmall/pkg_ping/README.md

 'timeout0' can be extended by defining a larger -s value than what is hard-coded.

 I've observed at least one instance in which the dns caching process stalled for such a long time that I gave up on it.
-I made it restart if it takes longer than 50 seconds.
+I make it restart if it takes longer than 50 seconds for a single dns caching attempt.

 cc pkg_ping.c -o pkg_ping